avinashlalotra/avinashlalotra.github.io_Older/_posts/2021-03-08-blog-post-title-from-file-name.md

 Preferably a Linux system (Windows can work too, with some extra setup)

 # 🛠️ Steps Overview
-- Set up the PicoRV32 core and connect peripherals
+- Set up the PicoRV32 core

+- Connect peripherals

 - Install the RISC-V toolchain (riscv-gcc, etc.)